Home 9 Countries 9 Wild Cats of South America

 Both North and South America were named after Amerigo Vespucci, an Italian explorer.

-South America Wild Cat Species
+South America Wild Cats

 Jaguar (Panthera onca) – South American jaguars are heavier than jaguars living in other regions.
 Like other jaguars, they are bigger than a cougar.
 The jaguars north of the Amazon river are different than jaguars south of the river.
 Their prey in South America includes the green anaconda (large snakes), capybara (largest living rodent in the world) and peccary (a pig-like animal).